Bitget Wallet Shifts Toward An Everyday Finance App

 "People are choosing onchain finance because it's better aligned with how money needs to work in a digital economy today," said Jamie Elkaleh, CMO of Bitget Wallet.
 "Blockchain removes many of the frictions in traditional finance, including slow settlement, opaque fees, and geographic limits.
 As stablecoins and self-custodial wallets are increasingly used for everyday needs, our focus is making that experience intuitive, allowing people to save, send and spend money globally in real time.
 By centering payments and designing the app around simplicity, we're turning the wallet into a daily crypto account that works like modern banking, but onchain."

 The launch follows a year in which wallet usage shifted steadily toward everyday financial activity.
-Bitget Wallet data shows stablecoin-based spending and yield grew faster than trading, with card spending rising more than 28-fold year on year and earn subscriptions expanding nearly tenfold.
+Bitget Wallet dat shows stablecoin-based spending and yield grew faster than trading, with car spending rising more than 28-fold year on year and ear subscriptions expanding nearly tenfold.
 Together, these trends point to a new phase of crypto adoption driven by real-world financial utility.

 Users can visit Bitget Wallet's blog for more information.